For ‘Project Peru’s work in Peru’ go to Zapallal – the work of the refuge

 • Fertility rates have gone down substantially.
 While this is in part the result of aggressive population policies during the Fujimori regime (1990-2000), improved access to reproductive health services is allowing women to better decide how many children they want.
 While rural women still have more children than they desire (3.6 children instead of 2 in 2008), this is far better than the 5.6 children they had on average in the mid-1990s.
 In urban areas a similar pattern can be found, the desired number of children women want is 1.5, while the actual average number of children was 2.1 in 2008.
 Access to reproductive health care and personal autonomy to decide over birth control increases with increasing educational levels and income.
 Hence, non-Spanish speaking rural women, in general the most marginalised, have far more children than their urban and educated counterparts.
 The legalisation of different methods of birth control has been a long process, and is far from over.
 Currently, the abortion debate has re-emerged.

-• Political representation has increased substantially with a quota for parties to include at least 30% of both sexes on their lists.
+• Women were not given the right to vote in national general elections till 1956.
+Political representation has increased substantially since with a quota for parties to include at least 30% of both sexes on their lists.
 This has especially improved women’s participation in local and regional politics.

 • This all indicates that gender relations are far from equal, and that the reduction of poverty, social and political inequality, access to education and unequal income distribution must be addressed in order to ameliorate the situation of women in Peru today; only with the equality of women in public and private life will women be able to enjoy their full human rights.